Chloropicrin: Safety

-High сoncentrations
+High concentrations

 Chloropicrin is harmful to humans.
 It can be absorbed systemically through inhalation, ingestion, and the skin.
-At high concentrations it is severely irritating to the lungs, eyes, and skin.
-In World War I, German forces used concentrated chloropicrin against Allied forces as a tear gas.
-While not as lethal as other chemical weapons, it induced vomiting and forced Allied soldiers to remove their masks to vomit, exposing them to more toxic gases used as weapons during the war.
+At high concentrations, it is severely irritating to the lungs, eyes, and skin.

 Damage to protective gear

 Chloropicrin and its derivative phosgene oxime have been known to damage or compromise earlier generations of personal protective equipment.
-Allied forces were exposed to chloropicrin on the Italian front during WWII.
 Some of the soldiers attacked mentioned a white smoke emerging from their gas masks.